marcpope/phpObjectCache/README.md

 The Cache Class stores data in the webroot/cache/ fodler.
 Make sure to create a /cache/ folder and chmod +x the folder so that it is writeable by the php user.

 # Example #
 In this example, we query a Radio Station database and return the results in an assoc array.
 You will include the cache.class.php or use an autoloader.
-The Database class shows how we connect to the database which is used laster in the Station class.
+The Database class shows how we connect to the database which is used in the Station class.

 ```
 include 'cache.class.php';